AlexPoone/universal_best_practices/README.md

 ### Dependencies

-19. Use battle-tested libraries, even if they are only slightly more efficient or consume less storage, etc. Don’t use some random project by some Russian developer on GitHub that has only a dozen stars for the sake of a millisecond performance increase.
+19. Use battle-tested libraries, even if they are only slightly more efficient or consume less storage.
+Don’t rely on random projects by some Russian developer on GitHub that have only a dozen stars (in my case, even the last commit was made 12 years ago) for the supposed benefit of a millisecond performance increase.
 (Alas, this is a true story.)
 Always fork the library and keep it updated yourself.

 ### Testing and deployment